sishii1214/sishii1214.github.io/README.md

 I have much interested in Galois groups and fundamental groups.
 Currently I'm thinking about the Galois actions on the fundamental groups of once-punctured elliptic curves.

-Broadly speaking, my research interests include arithmetic, geometric and topological aspects of low-dimensional objects, such as algebraic curves and Drinfeld modules.
+Broadly speaking, my research interests include arithmetic, geometric and topological aspects of low-dimensional objects such as algebraic curves and Drinfeld modules.

 email address : (my lastname).(my firstname)@keio.jp